Buxton Restoration Advisory Board to move forward, initial clean-up expected to finish this month

 “It makes us more than just public comments – It makes us a stakeholder,” added BCA board member Brian Harris.
 “It makes it so that we have a voice.”

-90 surveys were received from November 4 to December 4, and the majority of the respondents indicated they would like a RAB to be established.
+90 surveys were received in a 30-day period, and the majority of the respondents indicated they would like a RAB to be established.
 Less than half of the respondents said they would participate in the RAB meetings, per the USACE.

-“The preliminary survey results indicate an overwhelming desire to establish the RAB,” said Col. Ron Sturgeon, USACE, Savannah District, commander.
+“The preliminary survey results indicate an overwhelming desire to establish the RAB,” said Col. Ron Sturgeon, USACE’s Savannah District Commander.
 “My team will document this determination and take the next steps to ensure the appropriate community representatives are on the board, and they will set a date for the kick-off meeting.”

 The pipe footage, along with wire and cable footage, has remained unchanged at 1,153 feet of pipes and 1,088 feet of cable and wire.

-The team will complete the response action by mid-December, returning in the spring to plant native vegetation along the dunes.
+The team will complete the response action by mid-December, and will return in the spring to plant native vegetation along the dunes.

 Additionally, the USACE’s comprehensive sampling plans continue to progress.
-A kick-off meeting was held on Dec.
+An initial meeting was held on Dec.
 6, to discuss project objectives, scope and schedule.
 Once the timeline has been determined, it will be released to the public.

-There’s hope that this upcoming soil and groundwater sampling plan will provide more answers, as it will examine the entire 50-acre site, focusing on areas that have historically had less investigation work and where access (during 2004 removal activities) was limited by buildings, roads, or subsurface infrastructure.
-However, results may not be available until sometime in 2025, according to an update at the September 3 Board of Commissioners meeting.
+There’s hope that this upcoming soil and groundwater sampling plan will provide more answers, as it will examine the entire 50-acre site, focusing on areas that have historically had less investigation work and where access during 2004 removal activities was limited by buildings, roads or subsurface infrastructure.
+However, results may not be available until sometime in 2025, according to an update at the Sept.
+3 Board of Commissioners meeting.

 - For more information from the USACE, visit their Buxton Naval Facility FUDS website.